 A defiant child battles a tumultuous home.
-At 9, she's sneaking out at night to roam the streets.
+At nine, she's sneaking out at night to roam the streets.
 By 12, she's running away and using drugs.
-Her behavior coupled with lack of support from an absent and sociopathic dad drove her mom into the arms of multiple "save your child" programs.
+Her behavior, coupled with lack of support from a sociopathic dad, drove her mom into the arms of multiple "save your child" cults.

-One was an Idaho bootcamp run by megalomanic, unqualified staff, including white nationalists, whose self-prescribed therapies consisted of terrifying sessions that slut-shamed girls and sex-shamed boys, even though most were not even sexually active.
+One was an Idaho bootcamp run by megalomaniac, unqualified staff, including white nationalists, whose self-prescribed therapies consisted of terrifying sessions that slut-shamed girls and sex-shamed boys, even though most were not even sexually active.
 The other, a Christian cult hidden in the Dominican Republic, Canada and Indiana.
-Its staff physically and emotionally abused kids in the name of God and manipulated parents into keeping them there for years.
+Its staff psychologically and physically abused kids in the name of God and manipulated parents into keeping them there for years.